-On January 1, 2012, Queens College will participate in the Healthy CUNY Tobacco Free Initiative and become a completely Tobacco free campus.
+On January 1, 2012, Queens College joined the Healthy CUNY Tobacco Free Initiative and became a completely tobacco-free campus.

 Smokers can still smoke outside the campus, but please be especially careful to avoid campus entryways.
 Secondhand smoke can adversely affect fellow students or staff, especially those with pulmonary disease.

 Health Benefits of Quitting

 - 20 minutes - Your heart rate and blood pressure drop.

 - 12 hours - The carbon monoxide level in your blood drops to normal.

 - 2 weeks to 3 months - Circulation improves and lung function increases.